Meaningful Learning: Enhancing Abstract Reasoning in Large Language Models via Generic Fact Guidance: Method: meaningful learning

 To imitate humans' instinctive use of general facts in reasoning, we develop a simple but effective learning paradigm called meaningful learning~(MeanLearn).
 It can enhance the abstract reasoning abilities of LLMs in \textbf{\textit{Knowledge}} and \textbf{\textit{Reasoning}} ways.
 This is inspired by the implicit knowledge learning process, which uses hidden variables to learn event background knowledge~\cite{du2019modeling}.
 MeanLearn can make LLMs implicitly learn generic facts and solve problems under the guidance of generic facts.

-Specifically, given an LLM $\mathcal{LM}$ with parameters $\theta$ and the input $x$, which constructs a conditional probability for the outputs $y$:
+Specifically, an LLM $\mathcal{LM}$ with parameters $\theta$ and the input $x$ can construct a conditional probability for the output $y$:

-In our proposed MeanLearn paradigm, for a K-example $<X,r,Y>$ and R-example $<X,Y>$ pair guided by generic fact $r$, we send the example pair into $\mathcal{LM}$ together.
-Then $\mathcal{LM}$ models two conditional probabilities:
+In MeanLearn, for a K-example $<X,r,Y>$ and R-example $<X,Y>$ pair guided by generic fact $r$, we send the example pair into $\mathcal{LM}$ to model two conditional probabilities:

-Hereafter, on the one hand, we train $\mathcal{LM}$ to learn policies $p_\theta(Y_t|X,Y_{<t})$ and $q_\theta(Y_t|X,r,Y_{<t})$ together to push them closer, enabling $\mathcal{LM}$ implicitly learn the generac fact $r$.
-On the other hand, $\mathcal{LM}$ can learn how to apply $r$ by learning to generate the explanation in $Y$.
-Finally, we can obtain better abstract reasoning abilities when only given the question $X$, just like humans instinctively answer questions with general facts.
+Hereafter, on the one hand, we train $\mathcal{LM}$ to learn policies $p_\theta(Y_t|X,Y_{<t})$ and $q_\theta(Y_t|X,r,Y_{<t})$ together to enable $\mathcal{LM}$ implicitly learn the generac fact $r$.
+On the other hand, $\mathcal{LM}$ can learn how to apply $r$ into different scenarios by learning the explanations in $Y$ of different $X$ supported by $r$.
+Finally, we can reason with the implicit guidance of $r$ when only given $X$, just like humans instinctively answer questions without explicitly giving the general facts.